pglevy/piano-playground/index.md

 ## What is Piano Playground?
 {: .h3-mktg .border-0 .mb-0}

-It’s a group piano program designed for beginners of all ages with the aim to lay strong music foundations for building holistic musical minds.
+It's a group piano program designed for beginners of all ages with the aim to lay strong music foundations for building holistic musical minds.
 {: .f3}

 ## What will we learn?